Available For Purcahse Through All Major and Independent Book Sellers!

 A gripping account of one family’s battle to protect their daughter against transphobia and hate in contemporary America.

-We are scheduling events with local bookstores, churches, and community partners; please contact me if you are interested in setting up an event.
+We are scheduling events with local bookstores, affirming churches, and community partners supporting LGBTQ+ families; please contact me if you are interested in setting up an event.